⬅ Previous Topic

 "Is it more important that the system is always accessible, or that it never fails when processing data?"

 Availability and reliability are two foundational pillars of system design.
-Both are crucial, but they solve different problems.
+Both are important, but they solve different problems.
 Availability ensures users can access the system; reliability ensures the system works correctly.
 Depending on the system (e.g., banking vs social media), the balance between these two must be tailored carefully.